Bivariate systems of polynomial equations with roots of high multiplicity: Introduction

 We may consider subsets of $(\mathbb{CP}^{n})^*$ consisting of hyperplanes $H$ such that $H\cap X_{sm}$ has prescribed singularities.
 In that case, the dual projective space admits a natural stratification where every stratum corresponds to a collection of singularities of specific type.
 For $X_{A}$ the stratum with the lowest positive codimension is $\triangle_{A}$.
 The problem of the classification of dual defective $X_{A}$ has been recently solved in \cite{AET} and \cite{KA}.
 Some further strata of the singularity stratification are studied e.g. in \cite{DRR} and \cite{AET}.

 In more general setting, if the variety in $(\mathbb{C}^{*})^n$ is given by a system of Laurent polynomials

 with given support sets $A=(A_{1},\ldots, A_{d}),\ A_{i}\subset\mathbb{Z}^{n}$, then we define the mixed $A$-discriminant as the algebraic closure in $C=\mathbb{C}^{A_1}\oplus\ldots\oplus\mathbb{C}^{A_d}$ of the set of all systems that have a degenerate root, i.e. a point such that $f_{i}(p)=0$, $i=0,\ldots, d$ and $df_{i}$ are linearly dependent.
 In the same manner denote by $C_{k}$ the stratum of all systems that have a root of Milnor number $k-1$ (e.g. if $d=n$, $C_{k}$ is the set of all systems that have a root of multiplicity $k$).
 Natural problems that arise here are$\colon$ \begin{itemize} \item Classify all $A$ for which $C_{k}$ is empty for some low $k$. \item What properties should $A$ satisfy to make $C_{k}$ of expected codimension? \item Estimate the length of maximal possible chain of non empty strata \end{itemize} For $k=2, n=d$ these problems were solved in \cite{BN} and \cite{EA}, which lead to new results on the Galois groups of general systems of polynomial equations.
 From the results of the work \cite{GK} it follows that the maximal possible $k$ such that $C_k$ is non empty can be bounded from above by a function depending on the total number of monomials in $A$ but not on their degrees.
+Also, in the recent work \cite{DRM} it was shown that the only smooth polygons $A$ such that curves $\{f=0\},\, f \in \mathbb{C}^A$, may have at most $A_1$-singularities, are equivalent to the 2–simplex or a unit square.
 In this paper we study the problem about the continuous chain of strata in the case $n=d=2$ and arbitrary $k$.

 Let us formulate the main result of the paper.
 Let $A, B$ be finite subsets of $\mathbb{Z}^2$ such that $A, B$ cannot be shifted to the same proper sublattice and such that neither $A$ nor $B$ lies on a segment.
 In this paper we show that systems supported at $(A, B)$ can have roots of every multiplicity from $1$ to $|A|-|\conv(A)\ominus B|-1$, where $\conv(A)$ is the convex hull of $A$ and $X\ominus Y$ is the set of all integral vectors that shift $Y$ to a subset of $X$.